dalexsuam/Third_Semester_Notes/Obsidian/SensorSystems/Laboratory 3.md

-## Revision for de-bouncing implementation from software approach.
+## <span style="color:rgb(223, 109, 109)">Revision for de-bouncing implementation from software approach</span>

+The thing is that the microphone doesn't count with a anti-bouncing circuit.
+That is why we need to work around with two approaches at the moment of implementing the snap detection.

+In the following code you can evidence:
+* **Blocking version:** uses a HAL_Delay
+* **Non-blocking version:** uses HAL_GetTick and allows inputs greater than threshold.*
 ```C#
 #define LED GPIOA, GPIO_PIN_5